techwriterrahul/sample/README.md

 # sample
 This repository provides a glimpse of my work.
+You can evaluate my technical writing skills on the basis of the samples added here.